tnash005/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the owner of the file hello to betty
+ script that will play the StarWars IV episode in the terminal